root-project/root/README/ReleaseNotes/v612/index.md

     display.
 It was reported
     [here](https://root-forum.cern.ch/t/tcanvas-print-png-outputs-fraction-of-figure-when-canvas-size-is-declared/26011/44).
   - Fix an issue with `TGraph2D` drawn as lines (reported [here](https://sft.its.cern.ch/jira/browse/ROOT-9046)).
+  - ROOT Cocoa: fix rendering into bitmaps on high-dpi display.
+With retina display the rendering of polylines was slow.

 ## 3D Graphics Libraries